 Yarn Workspaces is an intuitive functionality.
 It allows programmers to install dependencies all in one go from multiple package.json files in many subfolders of a single root package.json file.

 Whenever you switch from one package manager to another, the main challenge is the change of workflow.
 Facebook’s goal was to create a package manager that will be easy to use while supporting the existing standard workflows from popular package repos like npm.
 Hence, Yarn did not make any drastic changes.
 Here is a snapshot of the basic workflow of Yarn:

-- Create or start a new app development project:
+Create or start a new app development project: yarn init.

 The Benefits of Yarn

 Yarn’s core engine comes with powerful algorithms to allow faster installation of packages.
 When you fetch and install thousands of packages in your software project, Yarn installs them in parallel.
 On contrary, npm does this one by one.
 Hence, the project time frame increases drastically.